ahundt/cis/doc/intro.rst

 Next a Find Nearest Point algorithm was created which used both the parser and hornRegistration algorithms mentioned above.
-First, each point of tracker data was parsed into Eigen vectors of (x,y,z) coordinates which corresponded to the position of the trackers attached to the rigid bodies, A and B, in optical coordinates  Next, another set of tracker data was parsed into Eigen vectors of (x,y,z) coordinates which corresponded to the position of the trackers attached to the rigid bodies in their body coordinates.
+First, each point of tracker data was parsed into Eigen vectors of (x,y,z) coordinates which corresponded to the position of the trackers attached to the rigid bodies, A and B, in optical coordinates.
+Next, another set of tracker data was parsed into Eigen vectors of (x,y,z) coordinates which corresponded to the position of the trackers attached to the rigid bodies in their body coordinates.
 The transformation matrix from the body frame to the optical tracker frame was then computed using the hornRegistration function described above.
 Then the coordinates tip of